springfall2008/batpred/docs/caution.md

 ## Flash memory

 Some inverters have a flash memory which has a limited lifespan and so depending on the way register writes are managed controller your inverter can act to reduce this lifespan.
-In normal operation this should not be an issue but if you have a setup that performs large number of register writes all the time its possible you could eventualy run into this issue.
+In normal operation this should not be an issue but if you have a setup that performs large number of register writes all the time its possible you could eventually run into this issue.

 - For example on a current GivEnergy inverters its assumed around 1 million register writes could be the current usable limit (although firmware changes may increase this limit)